What is a business acquisition loan?

 How can I get a 3 million dollar loan?

 Most SBA lenders offer loans of US$3 million which is government backed and does not require too much collateral.

 You may also apply online through our site and get access to multiple lenders who are more than willing to loan you $3 million at fair interest rates and flexible repayment terms and duration.

 Does a business loan affect personal credit?

-If you offer a personal guarantee in any capacity to a business loan or line of credit you have taken or intend to take for the business, it will most certainly affect your personal credit score.
+If you offer a personal guarantee for a business loan or line of credit you have taken or intend to take for a business, it will most certainly affect your personal credit score.

-How does interest work on a business loan?
+How does interest rates work on a business loan?